 2. Mechanisms of Action

-Endophytes are diverse beneficial microorganisms, including bacteria, fungi, and in some cases viruses, that inhabit internal plant tissues without causing disease.
-Endophytes enhance plant performance through multiple mechanisms of action.
+Endophytes are diverse beneficial microorganisms, including bacteria, fungi, and, in some cases, viruses, that inhabit internal plant tissues without causing disease.
+Endophytes enhance plant performance through multiple mechanisms.

-One of their primary roles is nutrient acquisition and mobilization, where they solubilize essential nutrients such as nitrogen, phosphorus, potassium, and iron, making them more available for plant uptake (Wani and Khan, 2017).
-They also produce various phytohormones, including indole-3-acetic acid (IAA), gibberellins, and cytokinin’s, which regulate vital processes such as stalk elongation, bud initiation, and bloom development (Kumar et al., 2022; Sirpe, 2023).
-Another critical function is the induction of systemic resistance, where endophytes activate plant defense pathways that protect against biotic and abiotic stresses, reducing the need for chemical inputs.
+One of their primary roles is nutrient acquisition and mobilization, wherein they solubilize essential nutrients, such as nitrogen, phosphorus, potassium, and iron, making them more available for plant uptake (Wani and Khan, 2017).
+They also produce various phytohormones, including indole-3-acetic acid (IAA), gibberellins, and cytokinins, which regulate vital processes such as stalk elongation, bud initiation, and bloom development (Kumar et al., 2022; Sirpe, 2023).
+Another critical function is the induction of systemic resistance, in which endophytes activate plant defense pathways that protect against biotic and abiotic stresses, reducing the need for chemical inputs.

 2.1 Nutrient Acquisition